Discovery of Atomic Clock-Like Spin Defects in Simple Oxides from First Principles

 The geometrical configuration of the NV-like defects identified here has C$\mathrm{_{4v}}$ symmetry (see Figure~\ref{fig:elec}) and gives rise to four states within the band gap in both spin channels.
 One is close to the valence band maximum; the other three are mid-gap states.
 For example, for X from group 15, the mid-gap states originate from the single substitutional $\mathrm{X_O^-}$ that has O$\mathrm{_{h}}$ symmetry and a threefold degenerate state (T$\mathrm{_{1u}}$).
 As mentioned above, the most stable position of the X dopant in $\mathrm{X_{Ca}V_O}$, in the absence of the adjacent Ca, is between the Ca and O vacancy sites (Figure~\ref{fig:elec}a).
 This geometrical configuration lowers the O$\mathrm{_{h}}$ symmetry of the complex to C$\mathrm{_{4v}}$, leading to a split of the T$\mathrm{_{1u}}$ into $a_1$ and $e$ states; as shown in Figure~\ref{fig:elec}c), these states are highly localized.

-Figure~\ref{fig:form} shows the formation energy of the $\mathrm{X_{Ca}V_O}$ complex and of the separate $\mathrm{X_{Ca}+V_O}$ defects with X=Sb, Bi, I, as obtained with the PBE functional.
-The shaded regions indicate the values of the Fermi level ($E_F$) for which NV-like defects are stable and correspond to n-type conditions for Sb and Bi and p-type conditions for I. In CaO, n-type conditions could be obtained, for example, by substituting Mo with Ca~\cite{doi:10.1021/ja304497n}.
+Figure~\ref{fig:form} shows the formation energy of the $\mathrm{X_{Ca}V_O}$ complex and of the separate $\mathrm{X_{Ca}+V_O}$ defects with X=Sb, Bi, I, as obtained with the HSE functional with a mixing parameter ($\alpha$) of 62.5\%.
+The mixing parameter was chosen to reproduce the experimentally measured band gap of CaO (details are reported in the Supplementary Note 2 and 3, together with a comparison of results obtained at the PBE and HSE level of theory).
+The shaded regions of Figure~\ref{fig:form} indicate the values of the Fermi level ($E_F$) for which NV-like defects are stable and correspond to n-type conditions for Sb and Bi and p-type conditions for I. In CaO, n-type conditions could be obtained, for example, by substituting Mo with Ca~\cite{doi:10.1021/ja304497n}.